mcamara/laravel-localization/README.md

 For example, if `es` is the default locale, then http://url-to-laravel/es/test would be redirected to http://url-to-laravel/test and the`App::getLocale()` would be set to `es`.

-#### LaravelLocalizationViewPath

-Register this middleware to set current locale as view-base-path.

-Now you can wrap your views in language-based folders like the translation files.

-`resources/views/en/`, `resources/views/fr`, ...

 #### Register Middleware